armbian/documentation/docs/User-Guide_Board-Support-Rules.md

 ## Overview

-As mentioned in [our announcement](https://www.armbian.com/newsflash/armbian-needs-your-help/), made adjustments to ease the burden on the team, make the meaning "supported" status of an SBC clear to the community and vendors.

-Support Status from Lowest to Highest are the following:

-1. EOL
-2. CSC
-3. WIP
+Support statuses:

+- Standard support
+- Staging
+- Community maintained

+## Gold and Platinum Support

+Gold and Platinum support is reserved for business relationships with the Armbian project and is out of the scope of this document.
+Please [contact us](https://www.armbian.com/contact/) for more information.

-4. Standard
+## Standard Support
-5. Gold
-6. Platinum

-## EOL - End of Life

-EOL devices are not under active development by any entity or community.
+### Benefits provided for a Standard Supported SBC

+* Armbian will publish and distribute "stable" images through its [mirror network](https://github.com/armbian/mirror) (behind automated closest mirror selection)
+* Armbian will publish and distribute "rolling" [images](https://github.com/armbian/os/releases/latest) (on GitHub and individual download page)
+* best-effort support to SBC maintainer to assure compatiblity within the [Armbian Build Framework](https://github.com/armbian/build)
+* best-effort team's unique expertise to assist maintainer with general challenges
+* best-effort [automated testing](https://github.com/armbian/os#latest-smoke-tests-results) for basic hardware functionality
+* best-effort compensation will be provided to maintainer from the "Armbian Community Fund" [[1]](https://github.com/sponsors/armbian) [[2]](https://liberapay.com/armbian) [[3]](https://forum.armbian.com/crowdfunding/)

+### Criteria for Supported

+For a SBC to be considered supported:

+* must be beneficial to the Armbian project
+* Armbian team must confirm and agree upon all supported boards statuses
+* a named individual as "*maintainer*" with GitHub ID must be preset in the BOARD_MAINTAINER within [Board Configuration File](https://github.com/armbian/build/tree/main/config/boards)
+* a named individual must commit to providing "*best effort*" support for their SBC on the Armbian forums
+* maintainer must participate in the [Release Process](https://docs.armbian.com/Process_Release-Model/#release-coordinating)
+* maintainer must sign-off that device has been tested, is stable, and ready for release during release process
+* maintainer must have physical access to the SBC they are supporting
+* maintainer can operate under pseudonym but must [reveal his identity](https://www.armbian.com/update-data/) to Armbian management
+* maintainer should attend [developers meetings](https://forum.armbian.com/events/) held every Wednesday 7:00 PM CET
+* when whole support burden is carried by maintainer of Armbian, it will be labelled as "Pro bono"

+Additional Caveats:

+* if the burden placed on the maintainer and Armbian team is too high, [crowdfunding campaign](https://forum.armbian.com/crowdfunding/) success will decide support
+* supported is **not** applied to a "board family" or group of related SBCs.
+It is per board
+* a maintainer can support multiple devices but must satisfy all requirements above per SBC
+* any individual can be a maintainer for a standard support SBC
+* missed major release will result in immediate forfeit of "Armbian Supported" status and demotion to CSC status unless Armbian team grants exemption

+## Community maintained

+Community maintained devices are not under active development and support status is unknown to Armbian team.
+It represents combined former CSC (community supported configuration) and EOS (end of support).
 Can be removed from Armbian code base at any time.
 Left as a courtesy in case a community member wants to attempt to resurrect development.

-### No benefits provided

-## Community Support

-Community Support SBCs are exclusively supported by the community.
+Community maintained SBCs are exclusively supported by the community.

-**No Images** are provided for Community Supported SBCs

-* no stable
-* no periodic / nightly
-* users must use Armbian Build Framework to produce an image

-### Benefits for Community Support
+### Caveats for Community maintained SBC

-* pull requests are accepted
-* Armbian team will interact on Github with contributors considered to be acting in good faith
+* Armbian will publish and distribute "-unofficial" images through its [mirror network](https://github.com/armbian/mirror)
+* Armbian will publish and distribute "-unofficial" rolling [images](https://github.com/armbian/os/releases/latest)
-* periodic / Nightly Debian packages are built and published into Armbian's community apt repository
+* periodic packages are built and published into Armbian's apt repository
+* images are untested and Armbian team won't respond on troubles or apply any fixes.

 ### Requirements for Community Support

 * patch or component does not break Armbian Build Framework
-* patch or component does not break build of supported or other CSCs
+* patch or component does not break build of supported boards or other CSCs
+* pull requests needs community review.
+Armbian team will not review any code related to community supported SBC
 * generally considered to "work most of the time"
-* generally considered to recieve periodic maintenace from community
+* generally considered to recieve periodic maintenance from community and upstream

-## WIP - Work in progress
+## Staging - Work in progress

-WIP status is for when a maintainer has commited to an SBC, but is not ready to ship stable images.
+WIP status is for when a maintainer has commited to a SBC, but is not ready to ship stable images.

 Benefits of Community Supported SBCs apply to WIP.

-### Additional Benefits provided for a WIP SBC
+### Additional Benefits provided for a Staging status

 * periodic / nightly CLI images are published by Armbian
-* Armbian will work with SBC maintainer to assure compatiblity within the [Armbian Build System](https://github.com/armbian/build)
+* best-effort support to SBC maintainer to assure compatiblity within the [Armbian Build Framework](https://github.com/armbian/build)
+* best-effort team's unique expertise to assist maintainer with general challenges
 * eligible for promotion to Standard Support

 ### Criteria for WIP status

 * must satisfy standard support criteria
 * must show active development

-## Armbian Standard Support

-### Benefits provided for a Supported SBC

-* Armbian will publish and distribute "stable" CLI images through its mirror network
-* Armbian will publish and distribute "periodic / nightly" CLI and desktop images
-* Armbian will work with SBC maintainer to assure compatiblity within the [Armbian Build System](https://github.com/armbian/build)
-* Armbian will provide the team's unique expertise to assist maintainer with general challenges
-* best-effort compensation will be provided to maintainer from the "Armbian Community Fund"

-### Criteria for Supported

-For an SBC to be considered supported:

-* a named individual as "*maintainer*" along with GitHub ID must be clearly identifed in the [Board Configuration File](https://github.com/armbian/build/tree/master/config)
-* a named individual must commit to providing "*best effort*" support for their SBC on the Armbian forums
-* maintainer must participate in the [Release Process](https://docs.armbian.com/Process_Release-Model/#release-coordinating)
-* maintainer must sign-off that device has been tested, is stable, and ready for release during release process
-* maintainer must have physical access to the SBC they are supporting

-Additional Caveats:

-* If the burden placed on the Armbian team is too high funding maybe needed to assure:
-    -  R&D bills paid.
-Failsafe in case Armbian members or a team was hired
-    -  support bills covered by vendor or end users with crowdfunding campaign
-* supported is **not** applied to a "board family" or group of related SBCs.
-It is per SBC
-* a maintainer can support multiple devices but must satisfy all requirements above per SBC
-* any individual can be a maintainer for a standard support SBC
-* missed released will result in immediate forfeit of "Armbian Supported" status and demotion to CSC status unless Armbian team grants exemption

-## Gold and Platinum Support

-Gold and Platinum Support are intended to be business relationships with the Armbian project or team and are out of scope of this document.
-Please [connect with Armbian team](https://www.armbian.com/contact/) for more information.